 Founded in 1969, Cineca is a non-profit consortium of 70 Italian universities, the National Institute of Oceanography and Experimental Geophysics (OGS), the National Research Council (CNR), and the Ministry of Education, University and Research (MIUR).
-Cineca is the Italian national supercomputing centre.
-It has an HPC & Data Analytics environment equipped with cutting-edge technology and highly-qualified personnel.
+Cineca is the Italian facility for supercomputing and one of the largest HPC centres in Europe.
+It has an HPC & Data Analytics environment equipped with cutting-edge technology and supported by highly-qualified personnel.
 It cooperates with researchers in the use of the HPC infrastructure, in both academic and industrial fields.
 Cineca's mission is to enable researchers to use HPC systems in a profitable way, exploiting the newest technological advances in HPC and Data Analytics.
-Cineca represents Italy in the Partnership for Advanced Computing in Europe (PRACE), and is one of the four PRACE Tier-0 Hosting Centres.
-Cineca plays an active role in many national and EC-funded projects concerning HPC Infrastructures and R&D. In 2017-18, the Cineca HPC infrastructure Roadmap plans to host a system in the range of 50 PFlops, integrated with an enhanced fast storage data facility in the order of 50 PBytes.
-This will be able to manage Big Data analytics and visualisation activity related to data produced by the HBP.
+Cineca represents Italy in the Partnership for Advanced Computing in Europe (PRACE), as one of the five PRACE Tier-0 Hosting Centres and it will operate a pre-exascale system within the EuroHPC programme.
+Cineca plays an active role in many national and EC-funded projects concerning HPC Infrastructures and R&D.

-Giovanni ERBACCI (male) is responsible for the Division for the Academic and EU HPC Projects in CINECA's Supercomputing Application and Innovation Department.
+Giuseppe FIAMENI (male) is responsible of the Division for HPC Services of the CINECA's High Performance Computing Department.

 - Supercomputing infrastructure

 - High performance computing

 - Hybrid multi-core systems with GPUs and Intel MIC

 - Emerging and energy efficient computing architectures

 - Data facilities infrastructures

 - Highly scalable computational methods and implementations

 - New programming models and methodologies

-- Analysis and enabling of advanced computational applications
+- · Analysis and enabling of advanced computational applications

 - Algorithms for brain images

 - Computational materials science

 - Management of large volumes of data

-- · Pre and post processing of data
+- Pre and post processing of data

 - Scientific visualisation

 - Remote visualisation and in-situ visualisation

 - Analytics frameworks (Apache Hadoop, Apache Spark, etc.)

 - Big Data analytics

-- Machine learning, data mining, predictive modelling and text mining
+- · Machine learning, data mining, predictive modelling and text mining

 - Cloud Computing technology

 - High-performance bioinformatics and epigenomic services.